Abhisaar4358/Distributed_Grep/README.md

 ```

 The demo builds the project, generates input data, starts one master and three
-workers in the background, waits for the job to finish, and prints a small
+workers in the background, waits for all three workers before assigning tasks,
-verification summary.
+then prints a small verification summary.

 For the cleanest demo output, run: